Hypothetical answers to continuous queries over data streams: Hypothetical answers

-Hypothetical answers $\tuple{\theta,H}\in\dhans$ where $H\neq\emptyset$ can be further split into two kinds: those that are supported by some present or past true fact(s), and those for which there is no evidence whatsover -- they only depend on future, unknown facts.
+Hypothetical answers $\tuple{\theta,H}\in\dhans$ where $H\neq\emptyset$ can be further split into two kinds: those that are supported by some fact(s) delivered by the datastream, and those for which there is no evidence whatsover -- they only depend on facts whose truth value is unknown.
 For the former, $\Pi\cup H\not\models P\theta$: they rely on some fact from $D_\tau$.
 This is the class of answers that interests us, as there is non-trivial information in saying that they may become true.